-From this detailed analysis we know our population is changing with corresponding increase in the health and care needs of our residents.
-Overall East Renfrewshire's population is growing with particular growth for our younger and older residents, who make greater use of universal health services.
+From this detailed analysis we know our population is changing with a corresponding increase in the health and care needs of our residents.
+Overall, East Renfrewshire's population is growing with the most significant growth among our younger and older population, who we know to make greater use of universal health services.